 The ideas of Melanie Klein are not easy and it is difficult to get your

 According to Klein there is no sense of self, no ego, as babies.
 Many will argue with this.
-Others believe babies do have sense of self.
+Others believe babies do have a sense of self.
 But for Klein the baby is utterly dependent on the primary carer for its sense of self.
 Psychologically, the mother is the baby’s ego.
-Implication is that if you have a great mother then great, but you are doomed if you have had a bad mother.
+The implication is that if you have had a great and caring mother then great, but you are doomed if you have had a bad mother.
 The earlier the wounding the greater the damage and the greater psychosis and early trauma can be the roots of schizophrenia. ( bi polar depression could be seen as later stages of development).

-With young children there is no rational mind.
-Huge feelings, unmediated.
+How do these ideas get played out in therapy?
+With young children there is no rational mind, as the feelings are immense and unmediated.
 There is no language for these feelings.
 The work in therapy is to identify what the feelings are about, what in your younger life is being triggered.
 Freud constancy principle, outcome of lots of conflict.
 For Klein it is not internal conflicts but the outcome of environmental factors.

 Objects can be part objects, as full objects are too big for a young child.

 Good and bad breasts,(mother could be out at shops but child just experiences the absence of mother), light and dark, Internal experiences (hunger)

 Between 0-3 months the paranoid schizoid position takes place.
 Baby is not distinguishing between itself and other.
 As we grow up, we get a sense of other.
 Enormous swings in mood, if an adult was doing it you might think that the behaviour is weird.
 For a baby it is normal.
 It is only later that a self is formed.

 Objects relations therapy will look at the relationships between all your objects.
 If you don’t resolve the early problems then they are carried forward.
 Who are you when you are out in the world, outer and inner relationships.